skip to main content

 3. non-rhythmic sensory stimuli

-Unpredictable and non-repetitive movements that happen in nature like birds chirping or leaves moving in a breeze.
+Unpredictable and non-repetitive movements recalling those happening in nature (birds chirping, leaves moving in a breeze…).

 Read more about Non-Rhythmic Sensory Stimuli